gritukan/hamkaas/lab2/README.md

 Let's explore the profile.
 On the summary tab you will see all the kernel launches.
 For each of them name, duration, thread count and other basic metrics are shown.

+When trying to optimize the kernel, one of the important things to understand is whether the kernel is memory bound or compute bound.
+Compute bound kernels are kernels that are limited by the computational capabilities of the GPU (i.e. if the number of operations per second of CUDA cores increases the kernel execution time will decrease).
+Memory bound kernels are limited by the memory bandwidth of the GPU (i.e. if the number of memory accesses per second increases the kernel execution time will decrease).

 You can double click on the launch to see detailed information on the details tab.
 It has different metrics as well as some perfomance improvement advices.
+At the first glance, it may look like a spaceship control panel with many different metrics and warnings.
+Note, that many of the warnings may be false positives, so make sure that something is really a problem before trying to fix it.

+Look at the "Launch Statistics" section.
+Nsight Compute already found what the problem is and tells us that block size is too small.
+Try to fix it according to a suggestion and set the number of threads per block to 256.
+Rerun the profiling and compare the results.
+You should see a significant speedup.

 For example, consider the message "Low Utilization" in "Compute Workload Analysis".
 What does it mean?
 Why did it happen?
 How can you fix it?